Lycosaurus/Vcheck---custom_PCB_and_Arduino-Nano/README.md

 This is a full blown features implementation of a propeller balancer.
 The software was developed by Peter Ashwwod-Smith.

-Pleas Note: This project is NOT COMPLETE.
+Pleas Note: This project is NOT COMPLETE YET.
 DO NOT USE.
 It is a work in progress, and documents are being uploaded and corrected.
 A PCB respin is planned to cleanup footprint and other errors.
 Please stay tuned.

 Features
 - Operating voltage from 4V to 15V.
 4xAA, 1x9V, 2x9V, 5V USB, 14V automotive/external
 - There is a boost supply for voltages lower than 10.5V to provide adequate voltage to the LED strobe sensor.
 - Dynamic Propeller Balancing.
-The unit will determine
+The unit will determine the angle where the heavy weight is detected, and provide an inch per second value to quantify the vibration.
+The user will use this information to corrent this imbalance by attaching a correction weight 180 degrees away from this number.
+- The main Signal Process Unit (SPU) PCB is housed in a thermoplastic enclosure that houses the connectors/switches, batteries (4AA, 1x9V, or 2x9V), as well as a window for the 16x2 LCD display.
+- The processor is a Arduino Nano, which can be upgraded to an Arduion Nano Every, as the SPU is socketed to accept either of these two devices.
+- Calibration amplitude and angle calibration can be performed by the user
+- This is a DIY project, where you build and maintain/calibrate your unit.
+You have access to the full schematics, component BOM and software.
+- A Acceleration Sensing Unit (ASU) is also provided as a PCB for ease of assembly/housing into a small aluminum flahslight case.
+- The ASU contains an ADXL335 analog acceleration sensor, where all 3 axes are sent to the SPU.
+The SPU is able to accept to ASU units, and based on solder jumpers (0 Ohm resistors) can be configured to accept any 2 of the 6 axes presented.
+The two axes are processed individually by the Arduino in a ping pong fashion (e.g. 1 second axis Y, 1 second asis X).
+- Full tesitn is not complete, however we feel that 4AA batteries can last up to 19 hours of continuous operation (when using the boost converter).